 Students develop as reflective second language teachers by observing professional teachers, teaching international students, observing and evaluating peer teaching, evaluating themselves teaching on film, and engaging in classroom feedback discussions.

 This practicum prepares students to teach a second language at language schools internationally and in New Zealand.
 The knowledge acquired in LING 231 (TESOL) is put into practice.
 Students are guided in teaching task-based language lessons in all the domains.
-They are provided with practice in planning lessons, facilitating learning, assessing and monitoring learner progress, developing marking schedules and planning their own professional development.
+They are provided with practice in planning lessons, facilitating learning, assessing and monitoring learner progress, and planning their own professional development.